niklasnorin/red-thesis/report/7-theory-docker-bind-mount.md

 Bind mounting over an existing folder will replace the content of that folder with the content of the bind mount source.
 This can be done over any folder, even system folder like `/tmp` or `/sys`.

+Please note that the folder must exist, or be possible to create, to be the target for a bind mount.

 ## Access to Hardware
 Typically, Docker Containers do not have access to hardware because they are not run as a super user [[#](?)].
 This means that it does not have the elevated access needed to do most system calls to the kernel.
 The upside of this is that it minimizes the risk that one container affects the environment of another container.